Scheduled MonumentsWalesTretower Castle

 What is Tretower Castle?

-Tretower Castle is a medieval fortress in Breconshire, Wales, comprising an early motte-and-bailey structure with a distinctive stone round tower built in the twelfth century.
+Tretower Castle is a Norman castle located in Breconshire, Wales, comprising both an early motte-and-bailey earthwork and a later stone keep.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR014.

 What period does Tretower Castle date from?

 Tretower Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Tretower Castle?